Nursery Business Sustainability

 Since April 2018 in Scotland, and April 2019 in Wales, nurseries have been exempt from paying rates.
 In March 2020 NDNA secured a Government u-turn that meant nurseries were included in the business rates holiday for retail and leisure businesses.
 This was extended into 2021/22 with a 66% reduction from July 2021 to March 2022.
 However, under current plans, nurseries will not be receiving any discount from full business rates.

-We are campaigning for nurseries in England to receive the same recognition.
+We continue to campaign for nurseries in England to receive the same recognition.
 We believe that business rates are an unfair tax created for factories, shops, and warehouses and are based on space.
 It is this space that unfairly penalises nursery businesses, who have to offer good-sized rooms including outdoor areas for their children to play in, grow, explore and develop.

 Nurseries should not end up paying more for the environment they provide children, and should not be discouraged from investment by fear of higher rates.